BOOK YOUR CONSULTATION

 This depends, I think, on whether the injury may reasonably be foreseeable

-As far as assessment of damages is concerned a defendant will, upon the basis of the test of remoteness of damage, only be liable for that kind of damage which was reasonable foreseeable.
+As far as assessment of damages is concerned a defendant will, upon the basis of the test of remoteness of damage, only be liable for that kind of damage which was reasonably foreseeable.

 - Injunction